andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

-- Use GPU timer queries to profile frames
- - Display profiled frames with ImGui overlays
-- Make inspection overlay visible/hidden through special keys
- - Update handler is going to have to depend on it somehow
-- Associate object label to depth map (cube) textures
+- Assimp does not accept map_bump for normal maps: currently replaced manually in .OBJ files with map_Kn, but we need to figure out what the correct solution is
 - Associate object label to frame buffers
-- Use Pimpl for SceneRenderers (lots of annoying dependencies and forward-declarations)
+- Use Pimpl for SceneRenderer (lots of annoying dependencies and forward-declarations)
-- Add support for vcpkg
 - Point light artefacts (diagonal lines on perspective shadow map border) have appeared again
  - Last time we removed them by tweaking shadow bias
 - Write tutorial on radar approach to frustum culling for spheres